Come enjoy food, connection, and stories!

 The community, Wordcrafters, and the NAACP are happy to present a new community storytelling program, “Our Stories.”
 Over the course of a year, we’ll explore topics by theme marked by an ancient proverb.

-Once a month, we will gather at Wordcrafters’ Studio IN PERSON for two hours to enjoy food, connection, and stories.
+Once a month, the NAACP and friends will gather at Wordcrafters’ Studio IN PERSON for two hours to enjoy food, connection, and stories.
 In the final month of each season, we will invite a special guest to share a story.
-The first season’s schedule follows:
+StoryHelix will be present to give participants the opportunity to have their stories recorded, should they desire.
+This season’s schedule follows:

 LAST TUESDAY OF EACH MONTH